sora-xor/sora-docs/src/xst.md

 head:
   - - meta
     - name: description
-      content: Learn about XST, the stablecoin of the SORA Network.
+      content: Learn about XST, the stablecoin of the SORA network.
 Discover the features, use cases, and benefits of XST within the SORA ecosystem.
-Explore its role as a stable and reliable digital asset, enabling efficient value transfer, reducing volatility, and supporting various financial applications within the SORA Network.
+Explore its role as a stable and reliable digital asset, enabling efficient value transfer, reducing volatility, and supporting various financial applications within the SORA network.
   - - meta
     - name: keywords
-      content: SORA XST token, stablecoin, SORA Network, digital asset, value transfer, volatility reduction, financial applications, SORA ecosystem
+      content: SORA XST token, stablecoin, SORA network, digital asset, value transfer, volatility reduction, financial applications, SORA ecosystem
 ---

 # XST